- Competitive exchange rates

 Also, if you are the one sending the gift, there are also forms you may need to fill out.

 By law, banks report all cash transactions that exceed $10,000 — and any transaction of any amount that alerts their suspicions.
 Money transfer businesses, which often solely send money between countries, sometimes have reporting thresholds as low as $1,000.

 The Bank Secrecy Act allows the IRS and Department of Justice to investigate large transfers of money to identify illegal activity more easily.
 There are also numbering systems that are used to process money transfers that make it easy for the government to track funds — even if they’ve been sent to an overseas account.

 |Form Number||Form Name|

 Those who fail to report can expect fines of up to 5% of the asset value involved or $10,000 a year for up to six years.
-For those who wait until an investigation is launched, the penalty increases to up to 50 percent or $100,000 — whichever is greater.
-That amount can be applied to every year you fail to report for up to six years.
+For those who wait until an investigation is launched, the penalty increases to up to 50% or $100,000 — whichever is greater.
+That amount can be applied to every year you failed to report for up to six years.
 You could also face criminal charges and up to 10 years in prison.

 Given the complexities of tax laws, it’s wise to seek the help of someone who knows the laws to ensure you’re in compliance.

-The amount to which you can help your children with payments toward their tuition, medical expenses and health insurance premiums is seemingly limitless.
-But you’ll need to pay the school, hospital or insurance companies directly.
+If you’re helping your children with tuition or medical expenses, pay the school, hospital or insurance companies directly.
 The IRS will notice — and expect to be notified — of any checks or transfers you send directly to your dependents.